Sierra-Alpha/desert/readme.md

-Sick of having to modify my IDE or editor for programming depending on what machine I was on, I searched for a method to be able to recreate the same environment across all machines, virtual Machines were one option, but heavy and resource intensive.
-Research into containerisation showed that it seemed a Docker container that could run on all machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read about the whole process at the [project process docs](./docs/project-process.md) if you are interested.
+Sick of having to modify my IDE or editor for programming depending on what machine I was on, I searched for a method to be able to recreate the same environment across all machines, virtual machines were one option, but heavy and resource intensive.
+Research into containerisation showed that it seemed a Docker container that could run on all machines, this container could house the emacs/spacemeacs configuration that suited me, was the answer.
+There were some initial hurdles, such as getting a GUI on a container you can read about the whole process at the [project report docs](./docs/project-report.md) if you are interested.

 ## current submodule versions